-About Toby Kumin, E-RYT500, RPYT (Experienced Registered Yoga Teacher, Registered Prenatal Yoga Teacher)
+About Toby Kumin, E-RYT500, RPYT (Experienced Registered Yoga Teacher, Registered Prenatal Yoga Teacher) @tobykuminyoga

-For almost two decades, Toby Kumin has taught an uplifting style of yoga to people of all abilities.
+For two decades, Toby Kumin has taught an uplifting style of yoga to people of all abilities.
 She loves to help others live an embodied and conscious life through the practice of yoga.
 Toby believes that we posses the power to transform our bodies and minds though a yoga practice that’s tailor made for us as individuals.

 All levels of her classes involve a strong vinyasa flow as the way to create peace of mind through challenging, balancing and aligning the body.
 She loves seeing how people benefit from building strength, increasing flexibility and ultimately, cultivating inner peace.